nu-wireless/docs/docs/lab.md

 ## Personal Items

-If you are frequently in the shack and work on personal projects, you may request a drawer for personal project item storage.
-Vacant drawers may be allocated by club leadership to members.
+If you are frequently in the lab and work on personal projects, you may request a drawer for storing personal project items.
+Vacant drawers may be assigned to members by club leadership

-Drawer allocations generally will persist while you are a part of the club and continue holding a door code, unless it sits empty for a long time.
+Drawer allocations generally will persist while you are a part of the club and continue holding a door code, unless it remains empty for a long time.
 You may also give up your drawer at any time.
-If you do not renew your door code access, you will forfeit your drawer allocation.
+If you do not renew your door code access, your drawer allocated may be forfeited (although you will be notified beforehand).

-Storing personal items outside of drawers should be approved with club leadership.
-If you are unsure if you are able to keep something in the shack, please contact the Lab Manager.
+Storing personal items outside of drawers must be approved with club leadership.
+If you are unsure if you are able to keep something in the lab, please contact the Lab Manager.

 ## Tool Usage